 Close at the North Sea coast, the Roman army tried to penetrate into the north and conquer the area of the Frisians and the Chauci.
 In the area of present-day town Velsen-Zuid, just northwest of the city of Amsterdam, the Romans had established two pre-limes fortresses, probably in the year AD 16.
 Whether it were lime-type fortresses, primarily naval bases or coercion castles to control the local, quite populous area, is yet unclear.
 Back then, the river Oer-IJ connected Velsen-Zuid with the North Sea, and possibly also with lacus Flevo ‘Lake Flevo’, and from there with the hinterland.
 So, it might have been a strategic spot to controle, and tax!, the movement of goods and people.
 Archaeological research also has identified a place of cult of the Frisians at the village of Velserbroek, just south of Velsen-Zuid.

-Roman outposts were also (shortly) established near current villages Winsum-Bruggeburen in province Friesland in the Netherlands, and at current Bentumersiel at the river Ems in Germany in the first century.
+Roman outposts might also (shortly) have been established near current villages Winsum-Bruggeburen in province Friesland in the Netherlands, and at current Bentumersiel at the river Ems in Germany in the first century.
 The latter in the land of the Chauci tribe.
+This is indicated by the many Roman finds like terra sigillata, amphoras, coins and militaria.
 Possibly, both outposts to collect taxes the local tribes had to pay, and to facilitate trade.
+However, there is still discussion how to interpretate the archaeological finds at Winsum and Bentumersiel.
+Perhaps it was no Roman presence but merely indicates intensive contacts with the Romans, or were it Frisians who had served in the army?

 One year after John the Baptist was beheaded by tetrarch ‘ruler’ Herod Antipas, the Frisians revolted against the Romans.
 It were taxes that led to revolt in the year AD 28.
 Yes, death and taxes.
 At least, that is what Tacitus gave as reason.
 The Romans were pushed back south by the Frisians, behind the river Rhine.
 This, after significant loses against the Frisians in the Baduhenna Forest.
 Tacitus reports 900 Roman casualties in the forest, and yet another 400 Roman soldiers who killed each other just after their retreat, at the farmstead of a certain person named Cruptorix.
 Reason for the butchery at Cruptorix was a betrayal after the massacre in the forests.
 The reports of Tacitus are supported by archaeological finds.
 Archaeological research has found no less than 520 lead catapult bullets at the former Roman fortresses.